SHUBHAM-126/crickbuzz-live/README.md

 Live website link: https://shubham-126.github.io/crickbuzz-live/

 ### About
-A react website which shows live and recent match scores. <br/>
-Developed using React and Tailwind CSS framework.
-Used Cricbuzz api from Rapid APIs to fetch the match details.
-Used date-fns library to format dates.<br/>
-The website shows list of live, recent and upcoming matches.
-And shows match live score, full scorecard and commentary.
+React website which shows list of live, recent and upcoming matches.
+And shows detailed scorecard and commentary of the match. <br/> Incorporated the Date-fns library to format dates in an easily understandable way.
+Used Tailwind CSS framework to create a visually appealing and modern design.

 ### Live matches screen
 ![image](https://user-images.githubusercontent.com/73948769/229345781-0427b627-c31f-47d5-a23d-81de352d402b.png)